anenriquez/mrta_stn/README.md

 ```

 ## References

-E. Nunes, M. Gini.
-Multi-Robot Auctions for Allocation of Tasks with Temporal Constraints.
-Proceedings of the Twenty-Ninth AAAI Conference on Artificial Intelligence.
-2015

 Abrahams et al. 2019.
 DREAM: An Algorithm for Mitigating the Overhead of Robust Rescheduling.
 In Proc. of the 29th International Conference on Automated Planning and Scheduling (ICAPS-2019).
 Code available [here](https://github.com/HEATlab/DREAM).